Infineon/anycloud-ota/README.md

-﻿# Over-the-Air update middleware library
+﻿# Over-the-Air (OTA) Update Middleware Library

-This library provides support for OTA updating using WiFi of the application code running on a PSoC® 6 MCU with CYW4343W or CYW43012 connectivity device.
+This library provides support for OTA update of the application code running on a PSoC® 6 MCU with CYW4343W or CYW43012 connectivity device, using Wi-Fi.

+## Update Flows

-There are two "update flows" that the user can designate.
+There are two "update flows" that you can designate.

-- Get OTA Image directly
+### 1. Get the OTA Update Image Directly

-  - This is the only flow that was available in the initial public release.
+This is the only flow that was available in the initial public release.
 It is still supported in this release.
-Be aware there are some API changes that require modification of the network parameters.
+Note that there are some API changes that require modification of the network parameters.

-  - This is the simplest means of getting an OTA Image.
-The Device needs to know the location of the OTA Image.
+This is the simplest means of getting an OTA update image.

-    - For an MQTT broker, the Device will subscribe to a known topic and wait for the OTA Image download.
+For an MQTT broker, the Publisher will subscribe to a known topic on a designated MQTT broker and wait for a message.
+The device will subscribe to a unique topic, publish a request on the known topic with a document that includes the unique topic name, and wait for the OTA update image download.

-    - For an HTTP server, the Device will use "GET" to download the OTA Image
+For an HTTP server, the device will use `GET` to download the OTA update image.

-- Get Job document, and use the information within the Job document to locate the OTA Image
+### 2. Get the Job document, and Locate the OTA Update Image

-  - This is a new flow added in release 2.0.0.
-The API changes in the network parameters were required to have both MQTT and HTTP credentials present when calling cy_ota_agent_start().
-There is one additional parameter "use_job_flow" which designates that the OTA Agent use this new flow.
+This in the new flow added in release v2.0.0.
+Here, the information within the Job document is used to locate the OTA update image.
+API changes in the network parameters are required to have both MQTT and HTTP credentials present when calling `cy_ota_agent_start()`.
+The additional parameter `use_job_flow` designates that the OTA Agent use this new flow.
 The default is 0 (do not use Job flow).

-  - For MQTT this means that the Publisher will subscribe to a known topic on a designated MQTT broker and wait for a message.
-A Device will connect to the MQTT Broker and publish an "Update Availability" message to the Publisher.
-The Publisher will send a Job document, which has information about what update is available and where it is located.
-The Device will then connect to the MQTT/HTTP location and download the OTA Image.
+For MQTT, this means that the Publisher will subscribe to a known topic on a designated MQTT broker and wait for a message.
+A device will connect to the MQTT Broker and publish an "Update Availability" message to the Publisher.
+The Publisher will send a Job document, which has information about the update that is available and its location (the location can be an MQTT Broker or an HTTP server).
+The device will then connect to the MQTT/HTTP location and download the OTA update image.

-  - For HTTP this means that the HTTP Server will contain the Job document, provided in the network parameters when calling cy_ota_gent_start() (default: "ota_upgrade.json").
-The Device gets the Job document, and decides if the update is needed.
+For HTTP, this means that the HTTP server will contain the Job document.
+The device will use the HTTP `GET` request to get the document from the known location, which has information about the update that is available, and its location (the location can be an MQTT Broker or an HTTP server).
+The device will then connect to the MQTT/HTTP location and download the OTA update image.

-The Device then stores the update in the Secondary Slot (slot 1) in the FLASH.
+The device then stores the update in the secondary slot (Slot 1) in the flash.

-Upon reboot, MCUBoot will verify the update in the Secondary Slot (slot 1) and copy it to the Primary Slot (slot 0), and runs the new application.
+When rebooted, MCUboot will verify the update in the secondary slot (Slot 1) and copy or swap it to the primary slot (Slot 0), and run the new application.

 The ModusToolbox OTA code examples import this library automatically.

-## Features and functionality
+## Features and Functionality

-This library utilizes MQTT or HTTP and TLS to securely connect to an MQTT Broker / HTTP Server and download an update for the users application.
+This library utilizes MQTT or HTTP and TLS to securely connect to an MQTT Broker/HTTP server and download an update for the user application.

-Other features:
+### Other Features

-- Configuration to adjust multiple timing values to customize how often to check for updates, and other parameters for the MQTT Broker / HTP Server connection.
-Copy configs/ota_config.h to the directory where your application Makefile is, and adjust as needed.
+- Provides configuration options to adjust multiple timing values to customize how often to check for updates, and other parameters for the MQTT Broker/HTTP Server connection.
+Copy the configurations or the *cy_ota_config.h* file to the directory where your application Makefile is, and adjust as needed.

-- The OTA Agent runs in a separate background thread, only connecting to MQTT Broker / HTTP Server based on the timing configuration.
+- The OTA Agent runs in a separate background thread, only connecting to MQTT Broker/HTTP server based on the timing configuration.

-- Parameters for MQTT Broker / HTTP Server, credentials, etc. are passed into cy_ota_agent_start().
+- Parameters such as for MQTT Broker/HTTP server and credentials are passed into `cy_ota_agent_start()`.

 - Provides a callback mechanism to report stages of connect, download percentage, and errors.
+The application can override the default OTA Agent behavior, or stop the current download during the callback.

-Once the application starts the OTA agent, the OTA agent will contact the MQTT Broker / HTTP Server at the defined intervals to see if there is an update available.
-If an update is available, it will be downloaded.
-If the "reset_after_complete" flag was set in the agent parameters, the OTA agent will automatically reset the device.
-If not set, on the next manual reset, MCUBoot will perform the update.
+Once the application starts the OTA agent, the OTA agent will contact the MQTT Broker/HTTP server at the defined intervals to check whether an update is available.
+If available, the update it will be downloaded.
+If the `reset_after_complete` flag was set in the agent parameters, the OTA Agent will automatically reset the device.
+If not set, on the next manual reset, MCUboot will perform the update.

-### New Feature In v2.0.0:
+## New Features in v3.0.0

+### SWAP/REVERT Support with MCUboot v1.7.0-cypress

+The updated version of MCUboot supports a SWAP mode (default).
+Rather than copy the new OTA application from the secondary slot to the primary slot, the two applications are swapped.
+That is, the downloaded application that was stored in the secondary slot is moved to the primary slot; the image in the primary slot (original application) is moved to the secondary slot.
+This allows for a REVERT to the previous version if there is an issue with the newly downloaded application.
+This provides a restoration of a "last known good" application.

+If SWAP and REVERT is not desired, you can build mcuboot with COPY so that the OTA application is copied from the secondary slot to the primary slot, which leaves no "last known good" application.
+This process is much quicker than SWAP.

+### Enhanced Callback Functionality

+The OTA Agent calls back to the application with status updates on the OTA download session.
+The callback now has the ability to change some aspects of the OTA process, and can stop the OTA session if required.

+### HTTP OTA Update Image Transfer

+The OTA Agent now requests a "range" for each `GET` request when transferring the OTA update image over HTTP, rather than a single `GET` request for the whole file.

+## New Features in v2.0.0

 ### Job Document

-We have added a message exchange between the Device and the Publisher.
-The JSON formatted "Job document" contains information where the OTA Image is located.
-This allows for Job document to reside in one place, and the OTA Image to reside in another place.
+This release adds a message exchange between the device and the Publisher.
+The JSON-formatted "Job document" contains information where the OTA update image is located.
+This allows for the Job document to reside in one place, while the OTA update image can reside in another.

-For MQTT transport, this allows a Publisher python script to be subscribed to a known topic (ex: "anycloud-CY8CPROTO_062_4343W/notify_publisher") to listen for a Device request.
+For MQTT transport, this allows a Publisher Python script to be subscribed to a known topic (for example, `anycloud-CY8CPROTO_062_4343W/notify_publisher`) to listen for a device request.
 This allows for an asynchronous update sequence.

-For HTTP transport, the Device will GET the job document (ex:"ota_update.json") which contains the same information as if it was served from an MQTT Broker.
+For HTTP transport, the device will `GET` the Job document (for example:*ota_update.json*) which contains the same information as if it was served from an MQTT Broker.

-#### Example Update Sequence Using MQTT
+## Example Update Sequence Using MQTT

-- The Publisher python script (libs/anycloud-ota/scripts/publisher.py) subscribes to a known topic (ex: "anycloud/CY8CPROTO_062_4343W/publish_notify") on the specified MQTT Broker.
+1. The Publisher Python script (*libs/anycloud-ota/scripts/publisher.py*) subscribes to a known topic (for example: *anycloud/CY8CPROTO_062_4343W/publish_notify*) on the specified MQTT Broker.

-- The Device publishes the message "Update Availability" to the known topic.
-The message includes specifics about the Device (manufacturer, product, serial number, application version, etc.), and a "Unique Topic Name" for the Publisher to send messages to the Device.
+2. The device publishes the message "Update Availability" to the known topic.
+The message includes information about the device (manufacturer, product, serial number, application version, etc.), and a "Unique Topic Name" for the Publisher to send messages to the device.

-- The Publisher receives the "Update Availability" message and sends the appropriate Job document on the "Unique Topic Name".
-The Publisher can make a decision if there is an appropriate update available for the Device.
-The Publisher sends an "Update Available" (or "No Update Available") message, which repeats Device specific info and includes the location of the OTA Image file for the Device to download.
+3. The Publisher receives the "Update Availability" message and publishes the appropriate Job document on the "Unique Topic Name".
+The Publisher can make a decision if there is an appropriate update available for the device.
+The Publisher sends an "Update Available" (or "No Update Available") message, which repeats the device-specific information.

-- Device receives the job document and connects to the Broker/Server given in the Job document to obtain the OTA Image.
+4. The device receives the Job document and connects to the Broker/server given in the Job document to obtain the OTA update image.

-  - If the OTA Image is located on an MQTT Broker, the Device connects and sends a "Request Update" message to the Publisher, which includes the Device info again.
-The Publisher then splits the OTA Image into 4k chunks, adds a header to each chunk, and sends it to the Device on the "Unique Topic Name".
+5. If the OTA update image is located on an MQTT Broker, the device connects and sends a "Request Update" message to the Publisher, which includes the device information again.
+The Publisher then splits the OTA update image into 4-kB chunks, adds a header to each chunk, and sends it to the device on the "Unique Topic Name".

-  - If the OTA Image is accessible on an HTTP Server, the Device will connect to the HTTP Server and download the OTA Image using GET.
+6. If the OTA update image is located on an HTTP server, the device will connect to the HTTP server and download the OTA update image using an HTTP `GET` request, for a range of data sequentially until all data is transferred.

-#### Example Update Sequence Using HTTP
+### Example Update Sequence Using HTTP

-- Device connects to the HTTP server and uses "GET" to obtain the Job document (ex: "ota_update.json").
+1. The device connects to the HTTP server and uses the HTTP `GET` request to obtain the Job document (for example: *ota_update.json*).

-- Device decides if the OTA Image version is newer than the currently executing application, and the board name is the same, etc.
+2. The device determines whether the OTA update image version is newer than the currently executing application, and the board name is the same, etc.

-  - If the OTA Image is accessible through an MQTT Broker, the Device creates and subscribes to a unique topic name and sends a "Request Download" message with the "Unique Topic Name" to the Publisher on "anycloud-CY8CPROTO_062_4343W/notify_publisher".
-The Publisher then splits to the OTA Image into chunks and publishes them on the unique topic.
+   - If the OTA update image is accessible through an MQTT Broker, the device creates and subscribes to a unique topic name and sends a "Request Download" message with the "Unique Topic Name" to the Publisher on the known topic `anycloud-CY8CPROTO_062_4343W/notify_publisher`.
+The Publisher then splits the OTA update image into chunks and publishes them on the unique topic.

-  - If the OTA Image is accessible on an HTTP Server, the Device will connect to the HTTP Server and download the OTA Image using GET.
+   - If the OTA update image is accessible on an HTTP Server, the device connects to the HTTP Server and downloads the OTA update image using an HTTP `GET` request, asking for a range of data sequentially until all data is transferred.

-#### The Job Document
+### The Job Document

-The job document is a JSON formatted file that contains fields used to communicate between the Publisher script and the OTA Agent running on the Device.
+The Job document is a JSON-formatted file that contains fields used to communicate between the Publisher script and the OTA Agent running on the device.

 ```
 Manufacturer:	Manufacturer Name.